 the wearin' of the green...

-After a few years, Grey Hammett joined the team adding his organizational skills to the parade plus lengthening the route by several miles.
-The start of the parade moved to the corner of Acadian Thruway and Hundred Oaks.
-A handful of Baton Rouge Irish Club members, headed by Don Weinman, manned the check-in point for many years.
-However, behind the scenes work had been handled by The Mabyn Kean Agency staff doing whatever legwork was needed.
-The parade caught on quickly as Baton Rouge fully embraced the new longer route.
-However, it was not popular with everyone.
-The parade had a handful of folks who wanted it moved out of the Hundred Oaks residential area during one controversial year.
-Proponents of keeping the parade route in the Hundred Oaks area, led by Donna Esnard, ultimately won out as the Civic Association agreed to keep it in the area.
-This is a photo of the couple at the 2004 parade.
+After a few years, Grey Hammett joined the team adding his organizational skills to the parade.
+His first piece of business was to change the parade route.
+The start moved to the corner of Acadian Thruway and Hundred Oaks.
+A handful of Baton Rouge Irish Club members, headed by Don Weinman, manned the check-in point on Glenmore for many years.
+Behind the scenes work had been handled by The Mabyn Kean Agency staff.

 The parade grew quickly as Baton Rouge fully embraced the new longer route.
 However, the parade was not popular with everyone.
 A handful of longtime citizens wanted it moved out of the Hundred Oaks residential area and this became a huge controversy one year.
 Proponents of keeping the parade route in the Hundred Oaks area, led by Donna Esnard, ultimately won out as the Civic Association agreed to keep it in the area.
 The Parade Group, LLC was formed to consolidate activities.
 Managerially, the parade is organized, coordinated and run by Pat Shingleton, Grey Hammett and Mabyn Shingleton.